higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

    5. Possibly store initial config in `FeeVault` (like fee rates, distribution addresses).

 3. **Validation**:
-   - The signer must be the “creator,” ensuring random users can’t create a MemeTokenState claiming the same seeds.
+   - The signer must be the "creator," ensuring random users can't create a MemeTokenState claiming the same seeds.
-   - If a “pre_mint” is used, ensure it doesn’t exceed the supply.
+   - If a "pre_mint" is used, ensure it doesn't exceed the supply.

 ---